Jeroen Cornelissen

 Her work in the high temperature SOFC/SOEC area has included the development of highly active mixed conducting perovskite catalysts that can be used at both the anode and cathode to split water and convert CO2 to useful products.
 Dr. Birss is also engaged in the development of core@shell nanoparticles, protective coatings and other novel strategies to combat the corrosion of metals, electrochemical biosensors, and a range of structurally ordered nanomaterials for a variety of clean energy/environment applications.

-Elizabeth Cosgriff-Hernandez, Associate editor
+Elizabeth Cosgriff-Hernandez, Associate Editor

 The University of Texas at Austin, USA